Hong Kong: Education

-Education in Hong Kong is largely modelled on that of the United Kingdom, particularly the English system.
+Education in Hong Kong is managed primarily by the Hong Kong Education Bureau.
+It is largely modelled on that of the United Kingdom, particularly the English system.
 Children are required to attend school from age 6 until the completion of secondary education, generally at age 18.
-At the end of secondary schooling, all students take a public examination and are awarded the Hong Kong Diploma of Secondary Education upon successful completion of the exam.
+At the end of secondary schooling, local school students take a public examination and are awarded the Hong Kong Diploma of Secondary Education upon successful completion of the exam.

 Of residents aged 15 and older, 81% completed lower-secondary education, 66% graduated from an upper secondary school, 32% attended a non-degree tertiary program, and 24% earned a bachelor's degree or higher.

-Mandatory education has contributed to an adult literacy rate of 95.7%.
-This literacy rate is lower than that of other developed economies because of the influx of refugees from mainland China during the post-war colonial era; much of the elderly population were not formally educated because of war and poverty.
+Mandatory education within the city has contributed to an adult literacy rate of around 99.9%.

-Comprehensive schools fall under three categories: public schools, which are government-run; subsidised schools, including government aid-and-grant schools; and private schools, often those run by religious organisations and that base admissions on academic merit.
-These schools are subject to curriculum guidelines as provided by the Education Bureau.
-Private schools subsidised under the Direct Subsidy Scheme and international schools fall outside of this system and may elect to use differing curricula and teach using other languages.
+Comprehensive schools fall into three categories: government-run public schools; subsidised schools, including government-aided and grant schools; and private schools, often run by religious organisations, that base admissions on academic merit.
+These schools are subject to the Education Bureau's curriculum guidelines.
+Private schools subsidised under the Direct Subsidy Scheme, and international schools fall outside of this system and may elect to use differing curricula and teach using other languages.

+Hong Kong students perform exceptionally well in global benchmarks.
+In PISA 2022 (latest available results), Hong Kong ranked in the top tier worldwide; 4th in mathematics and top 10 in reading and science.
+This places it well above the OECD average and among the highest-performing systems globally.